LuaInjector/pitrainer/README.md

 ## Usage

 Enter - Proceeds to the next digit<br>
-Esc -  Exits the program
+Tab -  Exits the program

 ## Requirements